 - a.
 Statement of Intent This exemption allows a landowner to convey one parcel outside of a platted subdivision to each member of his or her immediate family, without local subdivision review.
 A single parcel may be conveyed to each member of the immediate family under this exemption in each county where the landowner owns property.
 The term "immediate family" means the spouse, children (by blood or adoption), or parents of the grantor [76-3-103(8), MCA].
 This exemption may be used only by grantors who are natural persons, and not by non-corporal legal entities such as corporations, partnerships, and trusts. - b.
 Required Information A certificate of survey (or recording of an instrument of conveyance) that uses this exemption to create a parcel for conveyance to a family member must show the name of the grantee, relationship to the landowner, and the parcel to be conveyed under this exemption, and the landowner's certification of compliance [ARM 24.183.1104(1)(f)].
 Also, the certificate of survey or instrument of conveyance must be accompanied by a deed or other conveying document. - c.
-Use of Exemption See Statement of Intent above. - d.
+Use of Exemption See Statement of Intent above.
+One conveyance of a single parcel to each family member of the landowner's immediate family is eligible for exemption from subdivision review. - d.
 Rebuttable Presumptions The use of this exemption is presumed to have been adopted for the purpose of evading the MSPA and will be subject to subdivision review if: - i.
-Use of this exemption is being applied to divide a tract that was previously created through the use of an exemption; - Use of this exemption to divide tracts that appear to have been created as part of an overall development plan with such characteristics as common roads, utility easements, protective covenants, open space or common marketing or promotional plan;
+Use of this exemption is being applied to divide a tract that was previously created through the use of an exemption; - ii.
+Use of this exemption to divide tracts that appear to have been created as part of an overall development plan with such characteristics as common roads, utility

-- iii.
+- easements, protective covenants, open space or common marketing or promotional plan; - iii.
 A transfer of a parcel of land by one family member to another, by quitclaim deed, followed by an attempted use of this exemption; - iv.
 The grantee attempts to sell the property back to the original owner.